 Don’t be afraid of making mistakes: it’s inevitable.
 But if you’re aware of them, it will be easier to correct your flaws.

-A language tutor can help you in this aspect as he can point out your mistakes and give you advice about how to improve.
+A language tutor can help you in this aspect as he can point out your mistakes and advise you on how to improve.

-Last but not least, learning Italian online can be entertaining and also funny if you choose the proper resources.
+Lastly, learning Italian online can be entertaining and funny if you choose the proper resources.

-Be sure to make the learning process engaging: when you’re having fun, learning becomes much easier!
+Be sure to make the learning process engaging: learning becomes much easier when you’re having fun!